ooaklee/ghatd/docs/getting-started/starter-v0.md

 - `Run` satisfies the `Cleanup` signature, so it can be passed directly as `Stack.Cleanup` via `cleanupGroup.Run`.

-HTTP server graceful shutdown is still runtime lifecycle wiring.
-A future `external/http/server` helper can own that flow without making starter/v0 a runtime container.
+HTTP server graceful shutdown is handled by `external/http/server` (an ejectable lifecycle helper with `StartServerWith`) and is not a `starter/v0` service concern per se.

 ## Escape Hatches